Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Methodology

 An advantage of merging SAR and spectral images is the reduction in computational complexity during pre-training \cite{10314566}.
 However, spectral images, which contain more discriminative information, tend to dominate the optimization process, causing DDPMs to gradually overlook the complementary information provided by SAR images.

 Inspired by \cite{7169562,10694738}, we aim to prevent DDPMs from over-focusing on spectral images.
-Unlike reconstruction tasks that add large blocks of masks from a spatial or spectral perspective \cite{10216780,liu2024hybrid}, our strategy employs a sample mask $m_{s}$ and an image structure mask $m_{r}$ for spectral images $\boldsymbol{x^{spe}_m}$.
-The sample mask $m_{s}$ reduces the proportion of the dominant modal in the batch, while $m_{r}$ randomly masks a certain proportion of the image using a minimal $1\times1\times1$ block.
-Assuming that $epo \in [0, 1]$ represents the model iteration process, the mask generation can be expressed as:
+Unlike reconstruction tasks that add large blocks of masks from a spatial or spectral perspective \cite{10216780,liu2024hybrid}, our strategy dynamically employs a sample mask $m_{s}$ and a structure mask $m_{r}$ for spectral images $\boldsymbol{x}^{spe}_m$.
+The sample mask $m_{s}$ reduces the proportion of the dominant modality in the batch, while $m_{r}$ randomly masks a certain proportion of the image using a minimal $1\times1\times1$ block.
+To dynamically suppress the dominant modality, the mask ratio is continuously increased during the iterative process.
+Assuming that $epoch \in [0, 1]$ represents the training progress, the mask generation can be expressed as:

-where $Bernoulli$ is Bernoulli distribution.
-This distribution easily allows unbiased, element-wise random masking based on a single parameter, the iteration process.
-Based on (\ref{3-1-1})-(\ref{3-1-3}), we can merge the SAR image $\boldsymbol{x_0^{sar}}$ and spectral image $\boldsymbol{x_0^{spe}}$ along the channel dimension.
-The noisy image at time t can be expressed as:
+where $Bernoulli$ is Bernoulli distribution and $\exp$ is an exponential operation.
+This soft distribution allows unbiased and element-wise random masking based on the iteration progress.
+Based on (\ref{3-1-1})-(\ref{3-1-3}), we add multiplicative speckle noise to the SAR image $\boldsymbol{x}_0^{sar}$ and Gaussian noise to the spectral image $\boldsymbol{x}_0^{spe}$.
+Then, we merge them along the channel dimension. (\ref{2-1-1}) can be transformed into:

-Given $v_t$ and $\mathcal{G}$ as SAR Gamma shape and distribution respectively, the transfer probability of forward diffusion process can be expressed as:
+Given $v_t$ and $\mathcal{G}$ as SAR Gamma shape and distribution respectively, the transfer probability of forward diffusion process (\ref{2-1-2}) can be expressed as:

-Correspondingly, the transfer probability of reverse diffusion process can be expressed as:
+Correspondingly, the transfer probability of reverse diffusion process (\ref{2-1-3}) can be expressed as: